useblocks/useblocks.github.io/_jobs/python-developer-dac.md

 - Work on <a href="https://sphinx-needs.com" target="_blank">Sphinx-Needs</a> and related Open-Source projects.
 - Create and maintain own <a href="https://www.sphinx-doc.org" target="_blank">Sphinx extensions</a>.
 - Enhance <a href="https://open-needs.org" target="_blank">Open-Needs</a>.
-- Scale Sphinx based customer projects with up to 2.000 users.
+- Scale Sphinx-based customer projects with up to 2.000 users.
-- Prepare Sphinx-Needs based concepts for SW development related processes.
+- Prepare Sphinx-Needs based concepts for SW development-related processes.
 - Maintain selected Open-Source projects and care about bug reports.
-- Understand the work and needs of SW architects, engineers, testers, integrators and much more.
+- Understand the work and needs of SW architects, engineers, testers, integrators, and much more.

 benefits_extra:
 - Visit or speak at open source conferences